THE GUEST WHISPERER

 “It felt like the world paused.”

-Where they hesitate
+• Where they hesitated.

 “Hospitality is not about inviting people into our perfect homes, but into our imperfect lives.”